🚀 We're launching Video Optimization in beta! Read the announcement.

 To that end, we implement a set of defaults to maximize performance and encourage best practices.
 The following default values apply to video medias:

-To better address video-specific optimization concerns, we introduced a new data-twic-intrinsic attribute (or instrisic prop in components) to prevent upscaling and limit the number of variants generated.
+To better address video-specific optimization concerns, we introduced the data-twic-intrinsic attribute (or instrisic prop in components) to prevent upscaling and limit the number of variants generated.

 Limitations